Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun

 \section{Outlook}

 We consider this paper as a first step toward achieving a detailed understanding of the effects of the solar magnetic field variation on the Sun's cosmic-ray shadow measured by different experiments at Earth.
-In the future, there will be several opportunities for further work, which either need improved data from the experiments or require computationally more involved modeling approaches.
+In the future, there will be opportunities for further work, which either need improved data from the experiments or require modeling approaches that are computationally more involved.

-\paragraph{Magnetic field modeling} One aspect concerns modeling the inner heliospheric magnetic field, which is done on the basis of available data.
-The data are collected by spacecraft, such as Helios \cite{schwenn2012physics}, which do not simultaneously provide data from the far side.
-We used the PFSS ansatz \cite{1969SoPh....6..442S,1969SoPh....9..131A} in order to model the global coronal magnetic field, but it is desirable to compare these results to other models.
-The Tibet group, for instance, favors the Current Sheet Source Surface (CSSS) model \cite{2013PhRvL.111a1101A}, because using this model they found better agreement with the measured data.
+\paragraph{Magnetic field modeling.} One aspect concerns modeling the inner heliospheric magnetic field, which is done on the basis of available data.
+The data are collected by spacecraft, such as Helios \citep{schwenn2012physics}, which do not simultaneously provide data from the far side.
+We used the PFSS ansatz \citep{1969SoPh....6..442S, 1969SoPh....9..131A} in order to model the global coronal magnetic field, but it is desirable to compare these results to other models.
+The Tibet group, for instance, favors the CSSS model \citep{2013PhRvL.111a1101A} because in using this model, they found better agreement with the measured data.
 A similar comparison between these two models and IceCube data would be an asset for a better understanding of the solar coronal magnetic field.
-Besides the existing studies by Tibet, a comparison of different coronal magnetic field models on the analysis level using IceCube data would be very useful for evaluating the validity of different models.
+In addition to the existing studies by Tibet, a comparison of different coronal magnetic field models on the analysis level using IceCube data would be very useful for evaluating the validity of different models.
 However, as these models both assume a purely radial magnetic field at a defined boundary sphere, no fundamental differences between these two are expected.
-Ultimately, it will be desirable to probe more complex models like force-free field approximations (see e.g.\ \cite{force_free_field}) or even full magnetohydrodynamic (MHD) simulations of the solar magnetic field.
+Ultimately, it will be desirable to probe more complex models like force-free field approximations \citep[see, e.g.,][]{force_free_field} or even full magnetohydrodynamic (MHD) simulations of the solar magnetic field.